The Sopris Sun LLC was established in 2009 as 501(c)(3) nonprofit for the benefit for the community. It is governed by a volunteer Board of Directors.

 Klaus is the best

 Klaus is a photojournalist and adjunct professor at the Isaacson School at Colorado Mountain College.
-He holds an MFA in photography from Ohio University, along with a Bachelors in Business and a Bachelors in Food Technology from Iowa State.
-He has won numerous awards in the Denver Photographic Society, was a finalist in the Gordon Parks Photography Competition and honorable mention in the Rotary International Photography Contest.
+He holds an MFA in photography from Ohio University, along with a Bachelor’s in Business and a Bachelor’s in Food Technology from Iowa State.
+He has won numerous awards in the Denver Photographic Society, was a finalist in the Gordon Parks Photography Competition, and honorable mention in the Rotary International Photography Contest.

-Before coming to the Valley, he worked as a contract photographer for United Press International and The Associated Press in Iowa, the Centerville-Bellbrook Times, the Kettering-Oakwood Times and the Troy Daily Times in Ohio.
+Before coming to the Valley, he worked as a contract photographer for United Press International and The Associated Press in Iowa, the Centerville-Bellbrook Times, the Kettering-Oakwood Times, and the Troy Daily Times in Ohio.
 While living in Denver before graduate studies, he worked at the Camera Obscura Gallery with his mentor Hal Gould.
 Klaus continues to shoot as a freelance photographer based in Glenwood Springs.
-He is always traveling the world with camera in hand and loves to teach darkroom photography.
-Klaus was awarded the CMC Adjunct Faculty of the year in 2015.
+He is always traveling the world with a camera in hand and loves to teach darkroom photography.
+Klaus was awarded the CMC Adjunct Faculty of the Year in 2015.

 Roger grew up in Cincinnati and attended Dartmouth College.
-He was drawn to Washington D.C. where he served members of the House, Senate, and Executive Branch.
+He was drawn to Washington D.C., where he served members of the House, Senate, and Executive Branch.
 Later, he moved to Sacramento to serve the California State Assembly and finish law school.
 He owned a law firm and consulting firm focused on energy and utilities, and ran for local office and served for 12 years as a commissioner for Montgomery County, Maryland (called council members back east) before moving to this beautiful valley four years ago with his wife, Karen, and their pups, leaving two grown children, Jesse and Owen, back east.

 Anna Seaton Huntington is a Kansas native and happy Carbondale transplant.
 She is a nonprofit communications and development professional with a background in journalism focused on women’s sports.